saniya3/Subscribe-to-news-letter/README.md

 # News-letter
+Used node.js and express. <BR>
-Gathers information in the mailchimp database and deployed in heroku. https://afternoon-forest-68004.herokuapp.com/
+Deployed in heroku, Gathers information of subscribers in the mailchimp database using the mailchimp API. <br>
+https://afternoon-forest-68004.herokuapp.com/